CHUCS/CHUsource/source/_posts/Alyona-and-Mex.md

 ---
 title: Codeforces 739A
 date: 2019-05-05 22:00:45
+link: Alyona-and-Mex
+keywords: Codeforces 739A, Codeforces Alyona and Mex
 tags:
     - 簡單
     - sortings
 ---
 # Codeforces 739A - Alyona and Mex
 [Alyona and Mex](https://codeforces.com/problemset/problem/739/A)